joelcg/pyPacketSniffer/README.md

 This project was made for educational purposes

-A collaborative work by joelcg, dewi sabrina, and angga trisatria
+A collaborative work by joelcg